accoffin12/streaming-07-FinalMTA/README.md

 # 6. Modifications of Data
 A secondary file containing the data utilized in this repo is located in the main repo.
-This variation of the altered file was modified by selecting data from June 2022.
-June 2022 data was selected as it contained an example of each station multiple times over the period.
+This variation of the altered file was modified by selecting data from week 1 of February 2022.
+The first week of February 2022 data was selected as it contained an example of each station multiple times over the period.
 Due to the size of the dataset it is not possible to upload the entire CSV to github.

-(Will Update Late)
+NOTE TO SELF: KEEP SECONDARY JUNE DATA IN CASE ISSUES WITH FEB.

 # 7. Creating an Environment & Installs
 Before beginning this project two environments were made, one as a VS Code environment and the other as an Anaconda environment.
 RabbitMQ requires the Pika Library to function, to ensure that the scripts execute and create an environment in either VS Code or Anaconda.